AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/052_CompoundStatements/53_If/ELSIF_Path/tc.rst

-**IF statements taking ELSIF branches only**

-Check SC with IF statements taking ELSIF branches only.
+**Exercise SC on IF statements taking ELSIF branches only, one or more**

-Exercise IF constructs with one or more ELSIF branches.
-Check results on taking either the first one, the last one, or one in the middle.
+Check results on taking either the first ELSIF, the last one, or one in the middle.